 Students take their Comprehensive Examination in the fall following completion of the Foundational Research Project or thesis.
-It assesses students' competency in these areas: assessment, intervention, ethics, diversity, and research methods.
-The assessment component of the exam consists of a written assessment report, based on common data that are provided to the students, and an oral exam on this report.
-The intervention component of the exam consists of a written on a client of the student's choosing and an oral exam on this sample.
-Students should begin thinking about an appropriate intervention case beginning in their 2nd year.
-Students should consult their supervisors and mentors for assistance with identifying suitable cases for the intervention sample.
+It assesses students' competency in these areas: assessment, intervention, ethics, and diversity.
 Students must demonstrate competency in ethics and diversity on both the assessment and intervention parts of the Comprehensive Examination.